svisser/crossword/README.md

     creator = puzzle.meta.creator

-You can also access all metadata attributes as meta is a dictionary:
+You can also access all metadata attributes using dictionary syntax as meta is a dictionary:

     creator = puzzle.meta['creator']
     print(puzzle.meta.items())